threefoldtech/info_grid/src/threefold_token/storing_tft/metamask.md

 ### Install & Create Metamask Account

-**Download Metamask** [**here**](https://metamask.io/download).
+Go to the [Metamask website](https://metamask.io/) and download the extension.
 Then, install the Metamask extension in your local browser.
 Follow [this tutorial](https://support.metamask.io/hc/en-us/articles/360015489531-Getting-started-with-MetaMask) to install metamask to your preferred browser and create.

 Once you’ve installed MetaMask, you’ll see the small fox icon at the top right of your screen, and a notification will appear, letting you know that the install was successful.